 Voluntary electronic filing

 The FEC encourages committees to file electronically even if they aren’t required to.
-Once a committee voluntarily begins electronic filing it must continue to file electronically for the remainder of the calendar year.
-(In rare instances the Commission may find that “extraordinary and unforeseeable” circumstances make continued electronic filing impractical for voluntarily electronic filers.)
+Voluntary electronic filers must continue to file electronically for the remainder of the calendar year unless the Commission determines that extraordinary and unforeseeable circumstances make continued electronic filing impractical.

 Ways to file electronically